az-digital/az-quickstart-scaffolding/README.md

 ### Main Branch (`dev-main`)

 - **Purpose**: The main branch contains all the latest features and changes.
-It represents the cutting-edge development but may be less stable than specific release branches.
+It represents the cutting-edge development and may be less stable than specific release branches.
 You can use it with `dev-main` or an alias for the latest unreleased version (e.g., `2.8.x`).
 - **When to Use**: Choose this branch if you want access to the very latest